rkruegs123/jax-catalyst-design/README.md

 Code for designing **spider catalysts**

+## march 9, 2023

+not ethat initial separation depednds on leg diamter. this doesn't make any sense bc the connector diameter could be bigger than the leg diameter. so we should really get rid of this dependence which we were planing on doing for awhile

+the simulation code wil be broken (some tests, that is, and therefore maybe the visualization? maybe not if only in __main__)

 ## feb 28, 2023
 - key 1000 is d5 1e-4 10k steps, legs and both loss terms (no coefficient). legs have same alpha.
 - key 1001 is 2 * icos_stays_together (dt1e-3, legs have same alpha, with legs, 1000 steps)